-1. About the QX60 HYBRID
+1. About the INFINITI Q50 HYBRID

 This hybrid electric vehicle (HEV) uses two types of batteries.
 One is a 12-volt battery that is the same as the battery in vehicles powered by internal combustion engines.
-The 12-volt battery is located in the front of the vehicle on the left side of the engine compartment.
-The other is the high voltage battery for the traction motor which propels the vehicle.
-The high voltage battery is located under the third row seating with service plug access through the cargo area storage bin.
+The 12-volt battery is located behind the rear seat back with battery cable access through the trunk area.
+The other is the high-voltage battery for the traction motor which propels the vehicle.
+The high-voltage battery is located behind the rear seat back with service plug access through the trunk area.

-When the high voltage battery level is low, engine output is used to generate power from the traction motor and charge the high voltage battery.
-Additionally, the vehicle system can recharge the high voltage battery by converting driving force into electricity while the vehicle is decelerating or being driven downhill.
+When the high-voltage battery level is low, engine output is used to generate power from the traction motor and charge the high-voltage battery.
+Additionally, the vehicle system can recharge the high-voltage battery by converting driving force into electricity while the vehicle is decelerating or being driven downhill.
 This is called regenerative charging.

-1-1 QX60 HYBRID IDENTIFICATION
+1-1 Q50 HYBRID IDENTIFICATION